Fecal Microbiota Transplants (FMT)

 Article's covering researcher Jeff Leach's microbiome experiments (including DIY FMT) with the Hadza tribe:

-Article covering researcher Lauren Petersen, who cured herself of post-lyme illness with DIY FMT: https://mobile.the-scientist.com/article/49450/athletes-microbiomes-differ-from-nonathletes
+Article covering researcher Lauren Petersen, who cured herself of post-lyme illness with DIY FMT: https://forum.humanmicrobiome.info/threads/lauren-petersens-diy-fmt-from-an-elite-cyclist-for-chronic-lyme-diseas.597/

-Guy does DIY FMT for IBS (does some extreme & unnecessary things): https://www.theverge.com/2016/5/4/11581994/fmt-fecal-matter-transplant-josiah-zayner-microbiome-ibs-c-diff
+Guy does DIY FMT for IBS (does some extreme & unnecessary things): https://forum.humanmicrobiome.info/threads/josiah-zayner-cures-his-ibs-with-diy-fmt-from-a-friend-2016.600/

 Thepowerofpoop.com has lots of good & useful info.
 But also some wrong/outdated info.
 The blending part of their instructions should be avoided.
 You don't want to do this since it will kill off a lot of anaerobic microbes (the gut is an anaerobic environment!).
 And their warning about capsules & SIBO is wrong (see the SIBO section on this page).
 Haven't vetted their whole site.
-Looks like the site went down early 2019.
+It looks like the site went down early 2019.
 You can use archive.org to see old pages.

 SIBO: